BookingBug/dev.bookingbug.com/docs/rest-api/event-booking.md

 Within that response you are given the end point for the questions related to your event `https://<host>.bookingbug.com/api/v1/<company-id>/questions?detail_group_id=<detail-group-id>`.
 This returns the questions that relate to that particular event.
 For example, if we were to be creating a booking appointment for a financial event, then at this point we could ask if the user has a standard or business account or if they have already started the process of finding a mortgage with other financial providers.

-In response you will get a object back with an array of questions
+In response you will get a object back with an array of questions.
 ```
 {
   "company_id": <company-id>,